 • Nuts

-Additionally, essential fatty acids, such as those found in olive oil, nuts, and fish, are valuable.
-These stimulate the regeneration of tissue after birth.
+Also valuable are essential fatty acids, as found for example in olive oil, nuts, and fish.
+These stimulate tissue regeneration after birth.

-Judes Pregnant woman being held belly white outfit Eating & drinking right / Dietary supplement
+Judes pregnant woman having her belly held white outfit Eating & drinking properly / Supplements

 Photo by John Looy on Unsplash

-Once you and your baby are back home, everything seems to be upside down.
-A new daily routine needs to be established, and routines found.
-Household tasks and nutrition often have to adapt to the baby's feeding intervals, and in addition, your body needs a lot of rest after birth.
-It's not for nothing it's called postpartum period – you should spend the first time after delivery mostly in bed with your baby.
-Your body has been through a lot in the past months and needs to regenerate, plus, your baby should have a gentle arrival into the world.
-Take this time for yourself and your child and don’t shy away from asking for help.
+As soon as you and your baby are back home, everything is topsy-turvy.
+The new daily routine needs to settle in and the processes to be found.
+Household tasks and your diet often have to adapt to the baby's feeding intervals, and in addition your body needs a lot of rest after giving birth.
+It is called the postpartum period for a reason – you should spend the first period after delivery largely in bed with your baby.
+Your body has done tremendous work over the past months and needs to regenerate, and your baby should be allowed to arrive gently in the world.
+Take this time for yourself and your child and do not hesitate to accept help.

-A varied diet is just as indispensable after birth as it is during pregnancy.
-Even if you are short on time, desire, or appetite: your body now needs all the nutrients it can get.
-Of course, you can keep it simple, but that does not mean that fast food should be on the agenda every day.
-While some families prep meals in advance, others let friends and family cook for them during the first weeks.
+A varied diet is just as indispensable after birth as during pregnancy.
+Even if you are short on time, motivation, or appetite: your body now needs all the nutrients it can get.
+Of course, you may keep it simple , but that does not mean that fast food should be on the menu every day.
+While some families cook ahead, others let friends and family cook for them in the first weeks.

-After birth, especially if you wish to breastfeed your baby, you have an increased calorie and nutrient requirement, which is why not only you but also your child benefits from regular and high-quality meals.
-You can learn more about nutrition and breastfeeding itself in Nathalie Pulcini’s course "Confident Breastfeeding".
+After birth, especially if you want to breastfeed your baby, you have an increased need for calories and nutrients, which is why not only you, but also your child benefits from regular and high-quality meals.
+You can learn more about nutrition and breastfeeding itself from a lactation consultant.

-Meals don't have to be complicated, on the contrary.
-Scrambled eggs are quick and easy and become a nutritious meal with some added vegetables.
-The food doesn't necessarily have to be warm either; a crisp salad can be just as satisfying.
-If you still find yourselves at your limit, you can look into delivery services that offer so-called postpartum boxes.
+Meals do not have to be elaborate—quite the opposite.
+Scrambled eggs are quick to make and, with a few vegetable strips, become a high-quality meal.
+The food does not necessarily have to be warm either; a crisp salad does the trick.
+If you still reach your limits, you can look for delivery services that ship so-called postpartum boxes .

-Here too, listen to your body and trust your intuition.
-Your body naturally knows what it needs to recover quickly.
-Don't be too unsettled by guidelines and well-meaning advice, and trust your bodily feelings.
-And if that means making exceptions as a vegan or vegetarian for a short period, then that is okay during this time.
+The same applies here: listen to your body and trust your intuition.
+Your body instinctively knows what it needs to get back on its feet quickly.
+Do not let guidelines and well-intentioned advice unsettle you too much, and trust your body sense.
+And if that means that, as a vegan or vegetarian, you have to make exceptions for a short time, that is okay during this period as well.

-After giving birth, many mothers are eager to shed the extra pounds quickly.
-On average, a woman gains between 12 and 18 kilograms during pregnancy, a substantial part of which usually disappears right after childbirth.
+After giving birth, many mothers are keen to shed the extra pounds quickly.
+On average, a woman gains between 12 and 18 kilograms during pregnancy, with a large portion of that already disappearing again at birth.

-Nature has designed it so that during pregnancy, reserves are created to have energy reserves available for the first hectic period with the baby.
-Be gentle with yourself, the first time after birth belongs entirely to you and your baby - your body should be allowed to recover.
-The focus here should rather be on postnatal exercises than on diets.
+Nature intended that during pregnancy fat stores form so that you always have energy reserves in the first hectic time with a baby.
+Be gentle with yourself; the first period after birth belongs entirely to you and your baby – your body should be allowed to recover.
+The focus here should be on postpartum recovery exercises ather than diets.
 Especially if you are breastfeeding your child, you will most likely lose a few pounds on your own.
-Here too, make sure to listen to what you really need right now.
-Mothers are often influenced by ideals and want to quickly become slim and fit again.
-Ignore these external factors and handle yourself with care.
-The baby time passes so quickly; you will have enough time to get your body back in shape later.
+Here too, listen to yourself and what you really need right now.
+Mothers are often influenced by ideals and want to become slim and fit again quickly.
+Tune out these external factors and treat yourself with care.
+The baby phase goes by so quickly; you will still have plenty of time to get your body back up to speed.

-Once you as a family have become a team, you and your baby are fit, and everyday life has settled down, you can start focusing on your body.
-Below, we have compiled five tips to help you lose weight in the first year after pregnancy:
+Once you have become a team as a family, you and your baby are fit, and everyday life has settled in, you can start focusing on your body.
+Below we have put together five tips to help you lose weight in the first year after pregnancy:

 1. Make sure to eat regularly.
-It's best to eat a lot of vegetables, legumes, complex carbohydrates (e.g., whole grains), fermented dairy products, eggs from free-range chickens (preferably pasture-raised eggs) and good quality pasture meat (if you're not vegan or vegetarian), to prevent cravings and avoid reaching for calorie-rich snacks.
+It is best to eat plenty of vegetables, legumes, complex carbohydrates (e.g., whole grains), fermented dairy products, eggs from free-range hens (ideally pasture-raised eggs), and good pasture-raised meat (if you are not vegan or vegetarian) to prevent cravings and avoid reaching for high-calorie snacks.

 2. Take your time when eating.
-Enjoy your meals, chew slowly, and try not to gulp down your food.
+Enjoy your meals, chew slowly, and try not to gulp.

-4. Pay attention to what you consume and start a food diary if in doubt.
-This way, you can uncover hidden and unnecessary calories.
+4. Pay attention to what you consume and, if in doubt, start keeping a food diary .
+This way you can uncover hidden and unnecessary calories.

-Judes breastfeeding mother Eating & drinking right / Dietary supplement
+Judes breastfeeding mother Eating & drinking properly / dietary supplements

 Photo by @ablondegirlsjourney

-During breastfeeding, your energy requirements significantly increase.
-To be able to produce nutrient-rich breast milk, you must consume enough nutrients accordingly.
-If you're breastfeeding, your body needs about 500 calories per day in addition.
-Moreover, it's essential to ensure sufficient hydration.
+During breastfeeding, your energy requirements increase significantly.
+To be able to produce nutrient-rich breast milk, you need to take in sufficient nutrients accordingly.
+When you are breastfeeding, your body needs about 500 calories per day in addition.
+On top of that, it is important to ensure adequate fluid intake.

-As during pregnancy, the following applies also during breastfeeding:
+As during pregnancy, the following also applies while breastfeeding:

 • Drink plenty: At least two liters of water per day.
-Unsweetened tea or diluted fruit juices are good alternatives.
+Unsweetened tea or diluted fruit juices are suitable alternatives.

 • Prefer fiber-rich whole grain products

-• Particularly suitable foods include fruits, vegetables, grains, and potatoes
+• Particularly suitable foods are fruit, vegetables, grains, and potatoes

-• Also, animal products, like high-quality dairy products, eggs, bone broth, or meat should be part of your diet in moderation.
-You and your child need Vitamin B12, Omega-3 fatty acids, and other nutrients during this time that are difficult to obtain through a vegan or vegetarian diet.
-Beef or chicken liver is especially nutrient-rich.
-If you are vegetarian or vegan, you might consider supplementing with Vitamin B12, Omega-3 oil, collagen, iodine, and other nutrients important during pregnancy.
+• Animal products also, such as high-quality dairy products, eggs, bone broth, or meat, should be part of your diet in moderation.
+You and your child need vitamin B12, omega-3 fatty acids, and other nutrients at this time that are difficult to obtain through a vegan or vegetarian diet.
+Beef or chicken liver is particularly nutrient-dense.
+If you follow a vegetarian or vegan diet, you can consider supplementing vitamin B12, omega-3 oil, collagen, iodine, and other nutrients important during pregnancy.

-• Additionally, especially in autumn and winter, you should check your Vitamin-D levels.
-You can supplement the vitamin daily with 1,000-4,000 IU.
-Even if the cravings are hard to resist: eat sweets only in moderation.
-The less empty carbohydrates and sugar you eat, the less frequent the cravings.
+• Additionally, you should have your vitamin D level checked, especially in autumn and winter.
+You can supplement the vitamin daily with 1,000–4,000 IU.
+Even if cravings are hard to bear, eat sweets only in moderation.
+The fewer empty carbohydrates and sugar you eat, the less often cravings will occur.

-Contrary to the past, there are hardly any blanket bans for breastfeeding mothers nowadays.
+Unlike in the past, nowadays there are hardly any blanket prohibitions for breastfeeding mothers.

-While mothers were once instructed to avoid gas-inducing foods like onions, cabbage or leeks, as well as acidic foods like tomatoes and citrus fruits, the situation looks quite different today.
-Since breast milk is not made from the stomach content but from the mother's blood, the connection between gas or a sore bottom and the mother's diet has not been proven.
-Only substances that enter the mother's blood can also end up in the baby’s body, which is why, among other things, alcohol should be avoided during breastfeeding.
-Coffee is allowed in moderation; you will not notice any behavioral changes in your baby with 2 to 3 cups of coffee per day.
+Whereas mothers used to be instructed to avoid gas-producing foods such as onions, cabbage or leeks as well as acidic foods such as tomatoes and citrus fruits, the situation today looks quite different.
+Because breast milk is formed not from the contents of the stomach but from the mother’s blood, a link between gas or a sore bottom and the mother’s diet has not been proven.
+Only substances that pass into the blood of the mother can also end up in the baby’s body, which is why, among other things, alcohol should be avoided during breastfeeding.
+Coffee is permitted in moderation, so with 2 to 3 cups of coffee per day you will not notice any changes in your baby’s behavior.

-Foods that strongly affect taste like garlic or asparagus can, however, change the taste of breast milk.
-In some cases, this leads to rejection of the breast milk.
-Proceed cautiously here and pay attention to how your baby reacts.
+Strongly flavor-altering foods such as garlic or asparagus, on the other hand, can change the taste of breast milk.
+In some cases, this leads to rejection of breast milk.
+Approach this cautiously and pay attention to how your baby reacts.

-Certain teas, such as sage and peppermint, should be avoided as they can inhibit milk production and thus lead to breastfeeding problems.
+Some types of tea, such as sage and peppermint, should be avoided, as they can inhibit milk production and thus lead to breastfeeding problems.

-Vegetarians can maintain their diet during breastfeeding.
-However, completely avoiding animal products during breastfeeding can be challenging.
-Here, you should thoroughly research which nutrients you should additionally supplement.
-For example, supplementing with Vitamin B12 is essential to enable healthy development in your child.
+Vegetarians may maintain their diet during breastfeeding as well.
+Completely avoiding animal products, however, is challenging while breastfeeding.
+You should thoroughly inform yourself about which nutrients you should additionally supplement.
+For example, supplementing vitamin B12 is indispensable to ensure healthy development for your child.

 Photo by @isabelplett

-Proper nutrition is just one of many topics after birth.
-Another important aspect is choosing the right diapers - and this is where we at Judes come into play.
-We are particularly committed to making things as easy as possible for parents after birth.
-At the same time, we place a great emphasis on sustainability and skin health.
+The right nutrition is one of many topics after birth.
+Another is choosing the right diapers - and this is where we at Judes come in.
+It is especially important to us to make things as easy as possible for parents after birth.
+At the same time, we place great value on sustainability and skin health.

-For this reason, we developed Judes - A cloth diaper as simple as a disposable diaper, yet so much better.
+For this reason, we developed Judes - a cloth diaper as easy as a disposable diaper, and yet so much better.

-With Judes, you not only save yourself from constantly buying new diapers, but you also avoid annoying diaper waste and thus actively contribute to environmental protection.
-Unlike disposable diapers, our cloth diapers are completely chemical-free, as the inner diaper is made of 100% organic cotton.
-Soft, absorbent, and above all skin-friendly.
+With Judes, you not only save yourself from constantly buying new diapers, but you also avoid annoying diaper waste and actively contribute to environmental protection.
+Unlike disposable diapers, our cloth diapers are completely without chemicals, because the inner diaper is made of 100% organic cotton.
+Soft, absorbent and, above all, skin-friendly.
 The moisture protection is provided by the outer diaper made of recycled PUL (a fabric with a thin layer of polyurethane).
-With our washcloths, we additionally offer you a sustainable and skin-friendly alternative to wet wipes.
-After use, both the washcloths and the cloth diapers are washed and subsequently reused.
-Our products are so durable that they can be passed on to up to four more children.
+With our washcloths we also offer you a sustainable and skin-friendly alternative to wet wipes.
+After use, both the washcloths and the cloth diapers are washed and then reused.
+Our products are so durable that they can be passed on to up to four more children .

 We use cookies to ensure you get the best experience on our website.